dataluscorp/browser/docs/setup/configuring_build_options.rst

 You need to create multiple ``mozconfig`` files.

-As an example, the following steps can be used to build Firefox and Thunderbird.
+As an example, the following steps can be used to build Datalus and Thunderbird.
 You should first create three ``mozconfig`` files.

 ``mozconfig-common``: